rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 step results and HTML is still attempted.
 HTML command failures are eligible for the default-target lockfile retry.
 Metrics collection failures are nonfatal.

-`build_target().run()` and `build_docs()` return `Result<_, StepFailure>`:
+`build_target().run()` returns `TargetBuildResult`, and `build_docs()` returns
-lockfile regeneration or its dependency-fetch failure propagates immediately.
-Other build-step failures remain in the returned target results.
-The library does not schedule queue reattempts; callers decide what to do with the error.
+`ReleaseBuildResult`.
+If lockfile regeneration or its dependency fetch fails, the target is not retried.
+Its original step results and the regeneration failure remain available together.
+Use `target.regeneration_failure()` to inspect this failure.
+The library does not schedule queue reattempts; callers decide whether a failure warrants another attempt.

 Use `?` on an individual step to propagate its `StepFailure`, or `step.as_inner()` to inspect its value and error without the report wrapper.